eduardoagarcia/shef/README.md

 ### Background Tasks

-The following example illustrates more advanced functionality where a user selects which background tasks to run and then monitors each task's progress in real-time.
+The next example demonstrates a more advanced recipe where a user selects which background tasks to run and then monitors each task's progress in real-time.

 ![Quick Start Background Tasks Example](images/tasks.gif)